At a Glance

 - Gloucestershire Salary Sacrifice Green Car Scheme (T&Cs apply)

-Closing date Sunday 1st June.
-Short-listed candidates will be contacted by e-mail and invited to interview week commencing Monday 9th June.
+Short-listed candidates will be contacted by email and invited to interview during the week commencing Monday, 9th June.

-Gloucestershire County Council is committed to safeguarding and promoting the welfare of children and young people or vulnerable adults and expects all staff and volunteers to share this commitment.
-We want to be an employer of choice, attracting and retaining excellent people to work for us, so that we can best serve all of Gloucestershire’s diverse communities.
-Our promise to you is that we will provide an inclusive and supportive working environment that enables you to bring your whole self to work and realise your full potential.
+Gloucestershire County Council is committed to safeguarding and promoting the welfare of children, young people, and vulnerable adults.
+We expect all staff and volunteers to share this commitment.
+We aim to be an employer of choice, attracting and retaining excellent staff to serve Gloucestershire’s diverse communities.
+We promise to provide an inclusive, supportive working environment that enables you to bring your whole self to work and reach your full potential.
+Under the Immigration Act 2016, it is a legal requirement that anyone in a ‘customer facing role’ must demonstrate fluency in spoken English.
+Hybrid working arrangements are available, offering a balance of remote and office work to suit individual and service needs.

 Contact Detail: